metalcycling/openstructure/modules/io/doc/mmcif.rst

     Also available as :meth:`GetMethod`.
 May also be modified by :meth:`SetMethod`.

+    Some PDB entries have multiple experimental methods.
+This function only a single one of them.

   .. attribute:: resolution

     Stores the resolution of the crystal structure, obtained from the